-From 11:59pm on 31 March 2022, all airlines and carriers will be required to check that every passenger (excluding exceptions detailed above) has a Traveller Pass before boarding the passenger.
+All airlines and carriers are required to check that every passenger (excluding exceptions detailed above) has a Traveller Pass before boarding the passenger.
 The passenger may present their Traveller Pass as a printed document or in an electronic format (displaying the PDF on a device such as a smartphone or tablet etc).
 An example of the NZTD Traveller Pass is shown below.
-Further examples are provided in Appendix 1.

-Airlines and carriers are required to verify the Traveller Pass either manually or digitally.
+Further examples are provided in Appendix 1.Airlines and carriers are required to verify the Traveller Pass either manually or digitally.
 The method of verification is at the discretion of the airline or carrier.